changesets/action/.changeset/clean-bees-count.md

 "@changesets/action": patch
 ---

-Ensure the PR remains opwn when updated
+Ensure the PR remains open when updated